 2. Khao Phing Kan aka the James Bond Island

-By taking the off-peak hour tour, you will get to see the famous Khao Phing Kan aka James Bond island right before every other tour groups start to arrive around 10 AM.
-We reached the island at 9 AM and was one of the only two tour groups on the island.
+By taking the off-peak hour tour, you will get to see the famous Khao Phing Kan aka James Bond island right before every other tour group start to arrive around 10 AM.
+We reached the island at 9 AM and were one of the only two tour groups on the island.